Introduction

 The Mandalorian & Grogu is the biggest convergence of fan investment and storytelling potential on the calendar.
 Don't sleep on it.

-The Biggest Box Office Battle of 2026
+What Is the Biggest Box Office Battle of 2026?

 December 18 is going to be a war.
 Avengers: Doomsday and Dune: Part Three are both landing on the same date.
 These are two of the biggest franchises in modern cinema going head to head in the same weekend — one the dominant superhero franchise, the other the most acclaimed sci-fi franchise of the decade.